-- 1) Watch the content videos for a particular module. - 2) Complete a quiz based on the videos before coming to class.

-During class: (A personal laptop is REQUIRED during class)

-- 1) Complete and submit in-class activities on the weekly assigned module-related topic by Wednesday at 11:59 PM. - 2) Ask any questions to the instructor, peer mentor or classmates.
+- 1) Watch the lecture and/or live-coding videos for a particular module. - 2) Read the relevant chapter in the recommended textbook - During class: (A personal laptop is REQUIRED during class) - 1) Complete and submit in-class assignments on the weekly assigned module-related topic by Thursday at the end of your class session. - 2) Ask any questions to the instructor, peer mentor or classmates.